Hypfer/lovelace-valetudo-map-card/README.md

 ## Valetudo
 Valetudo can be found on https://github.com/Hypfer/Valetudo.
 This is the only version of Valetudo we officially support.

-This card requires at least Valetudo 2021.2.0.
+This card requires at least Valetudo 2022.01.0.

-If you want to use an older Valetudo version, check out the legacy branch of this project.
-In HACS, you can choose "Reinstall" and use version v2020.
+If you want to use an older Valetudo version, check out the legacy or 2021.2.0 branch of this project.
+In HACS, you can choose "Reinstall" and use version v2020 or 2021-12-05.

 ## Install